-María Fernández’s research and teaching concern three areas and their intersections: the history and theory of digital and new media art, postcolonial and gender studies and Latin American art and architecture.
+María Fernández’s research and teaching concern three areas and their intersections: the history and theory of digital and new media art, Latin American art, and feminist media art, with attention to postcolonial/decolonial theories.
 She is the author of Cosmopolitanism in Mexican Visual Culture (Texas University Press 2014), for which she won the Arvey Book Award by the Association for Latin American Art in 2015.
 With Faith Wilding and Michelle Wright she edited Domain Errors: Cyberfeminist Practices (Autonomedia, 2002).
 Recently, she edited the volume, Latin American Modernisms and Technology, which explores diverse engagements of Latin American intellectuals and artists with modern technologies, mechanical, electronic, digital and imaginary (Cornell Institute for Comparative Modernities and Africa World Press, 2018).
 Her essays have appeared in multiple journals including Leonardo, Art Journal and Third Text as well as in edited collections.
 She is now writing a book on the work of the British cybernetician, Gordon Pask and investigating the contributions of women artists working in new media to posthumanisms and new materialisms.

-Fernández has taught courses in the history and theory of digital art, Latin American art of various periods as well as feminist art in new media.
-Recent seminar topics include: Feminist Postumanisms, Latin American Modernisms and Technology, BioArt (with Angela Douglas, Depts.
-Entomology, Molecular Biology & Genetics)) and Video Game Criticism.
+Fernández has taught courses in the history and theory of digital art, Latin American as well as feminist media arts.
+Recent seminar topics include: Feminist Postumanisms, Latin American Modernisms and Technology, and BioArt (with Angela Douglas, Depts.
+Entomology, Molecular Biology & Genetics).

 - Feminist media arts

 - Aesthetics of interaction and responsiveness.